-Tip: Encourage players to focus on broad, visionary thinking during gameplay and save real-world constraints for discussion.
+Tip: Encourage players to focus on broad, visionary thinking during gameplay and save longer conversations on real-world constraints for discussion.

 Tip: As groups will finish at different times, consider ending gameplay when most (but not all) groups have finished.